shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Code editor.md

 Press Tab or Shift+Tab to indent or unindent all selected lines.
 It adds or removes one tab character before each line.

 #### Drag and drop files to insert path
 You can drag and drop files from File Explorer etc to the code editor.
 It inserts code with file path.
+Links too.

 #### Find and replace
 Use the Find panel to find and replace text in editor.
 It marks all matches in editor with yellow.
 Also can find files by name and files containing text.
 Can replace text in multiple files.